 Monday, Tuesday and Wednesdays are for working.
 I take my daughter to her nursery for 8am and then head over to the Hidden Lane in Finnieston where I'm now based.
 I enjoy taking the bus so that I have a little bit of time to myself to listen to some music or podcasts on my way through the Clyde Tunnel.

 First up is a cuppa while I check through my emails and get back to any customer service queries.
 Next job is always to go through webstore orders and get shipping labels and packing slips printed and ready.
 If I have admin to catch up on then I'll tackle that in the morning so that it isn't hanging over me all day.
 There are often custom requests that will need made to order so it isn't long before the laser cutter is fired up and I can get designing and cutting before lunch.

-Afternoons are more about designing and making.
-New products, adding to stock, sketching up concepts.
+Afternoons are more about designing and making new products, adding to stock and sketching up concepts.
 I also have a couple of makers who work for me so I'll write up some to-do's for them so that things are always moving productively.
-I tend to do a final email check before I leave the office at 4.30 as once I collect my girl at 5pm time becomes scarce until after her bedtime.
+I tend to do a final email check before I leave the office at 4.30pm, as once I collect my girl at 5pm time becomes scarce until after her bedtime.

 It's all quite the juggling act, but I feel pretty darned lucky (and mostly kinda knackered!) to be able to run the business and spend time with my daughter at the same time.

 I have the absolute pleasure of being woken up by my girl at around 5.30am/6am every. single. day.